 The torte makes the ideal vegan Thanksgiving dish with its varied textures and savory flavors from the combination of wild rice, mushrooms, nuts, and sage.
 Served with a robust Mushroom Sauce on the side, this makes a hearty main dish and goes well with all the typical side dishes like cranberry sauce, sweet potatoes, chestnut stuffing, and a few veggie combinations. more→

 For pies that require no baking, rely on this recipe for a pie crust that magically comes together with only three ingredients.
 This crust plays a dual role.
 In addition to creating a base for a pie filing, it actually contributes nutty texture, flavor, and sweetness to the pie.
-Contributed by Zel Allen, reprinted from The Nut Gourmet.* more→
+Contributed by Zel Allen, reprinted from The Nut Gourmet.* Photos by Hannah Kaminsky. more→

 This creamy spread is adaptable enough to serve at any meal.
 To prepare an open-faced sandwich for breakfast, spread a generous layer on whole grain bread, top with sliced tomatoes and vegan cheese, and melt it under the broiler.
 For a lunchtime sandwich, apply the spread generously to two slices of bread and add sliced tomato, onion, cucumber, avocado, lettuce, and sprouts.
 Include some pungent herbs like basil, arugula, or mint leaves for extra zest.
 For dinner, use it in place of ricotta for lasagne, stuffed pasta shells, and stuffed eggplant roll-ups.
 Recipe contributed by Zel Allen, from The Nut Gourmet. more→